 Space optimisation is needed

-In some subject courses the content is by way of white board learning and all the information is electronic.
-However, there remains the need for printed copies for further learning in each subject area with large folders and heavy schoolbags.
+In some subject courses, the content is by way of whiteboard learning and all the information is electronic.
+However, there remains a need for printed copies for further learning in each subject area with large folders and heavy schoolbags.
 Previous studies have pointed to back problems resulting from students carrying heavy schoolbags on their backs.
 From a health and safety point of view, students should at least be given the choice to have a locker for the school year.
 This allows them to carry specific subject materials between classes where possible.